Frequently Asked Questions

 - What do I need to do to be considered for departmental financial aid? answer

-- My former school will not send me the transcripts in sealed envelopes, to be enclosed with my self-managed application. answer
+- My former school will not send me the transcripts in sealed envelopes, to be submitted following matriculation. answer

 - I took one course during the summer from another university.
 Do you need the course transcript? answer